linnykoleh/Spring/Notes.md

 #### @Configuration

 - Classes annotated with `@Configuration` contain bean definitions.
-- Not allowed to annotate a final class with `@Configuration`
+- Configuration classes cannot be final
-    - The Spring container will create a subclass of each class annotated with `@Configuration` when creating an application context using `CGLIB`.
+    - The Spring container will create a subclass of each class annotated with `@Configuration` when creating an application context using **CGLIB**.
 Final classes cannot be subclassed, thus classes annotated with `@Configuration` cannot be declared as final.
+    - Configuration classes are subclassed by the Spring container using **CGLIB** and final classes cannot be subclassed.
+- `@Bean` methods can’t be final
+- The reason for the Spring container subclassing `@Configuration` classes is to control bean creation **for singleton beans**, subsequent requests to the method creating the bean should return the same bean instance as created at the first invocation of the `@Bean` annotated method.
 - Singleton beans are supported by the Spring container by subclassing classes annotated with `@Configuration` and overriding the `@Bean` annotated methods in the class.
 Invocations to the `@Bean` annotated methods are intercepted and, if a bean is a singleton bean and no instance of the